Family displaced after house fire Monday night

-PEORIA, Il.
+PEORIA, Ill.
 (WMBD/WYZZ) — A family of six safely escaped their home Monday night as heavy fire and smoke was located by Peoria firefighters.

 Engine three was cleared from the scene of a vehicle fire when crews noticed heavy smoke coming from the 1200 block of N. Sheridan.
 A passer-by flagged the engine down and notified them of a house fire around 10:30 p.m.